zapier/visual-builder/docs/_docs/triggers.md

 > **Note**: Triggers are displayed in the order they are added to Zapier integrations, so be sure to add your app’s most important triggers first.

+## Trigger Types

+Zapier only includes one _Trigger_ step, but your app may use triggers in multiple ways.
+Most Zapier triggers run when new items are added to an app, database, project, or file.
+Some apps also include update triggers that run whenever an item is updated in the app, which is useful to help users keep data up-to-date across apps using Zapier.

+To make a standard trigger, use an API endpoint that lists new items in an array sorted in reverse chronological order.
+These are typically the most common API endpoints to read data from a platform.
+If your API lists items in a different order by default but allows for sorting, include an order or sorting field in your API call.

+To make an update trigger, use an API endpoint that lists all items, both new and updated, or alternately an endpoint that lists only updated items.
+Again, this should return an reverse chronological order array.
+Be sure to include details in your trigger description that lets users know which updates will run this trigger.

 # How to Add a New Trigger to a Zapier Integration

 ## 1. Configure Trigger Settings